This post may contain affiliate links. To read our affiliate policy, click here.

 My favorite hair dye

-I have some grey hair on my temples and on the top of my head.
-So, occasionally, I use the Hairprint Color Restorer which restores my hair color 80 % and lasts me 4 to 5 months!
+I have some grey hair on my temples and the top of my head.
+So, occasionally, I use the Hairprint Color Restorer, which restores my hair color to 80 % and lasts me 4 to 5 months!
 There is no color line and no hair damage because it is not a permanent hair color.
 It gives my hair a healthy and vibrant look.
-I share my experience with Hairprint and some pictures ‘before’ and ‘after’ in my post about restoring your hair natural color.
+I share my experience with Hairprint and some pictures ‘before’ and ‘after’ in my post about restoring your hair’s natural color.